Preparation and Finishing:

 thinner or acetone.
 Now, follow the finishing procedure according to the

 instructions of the product you are using.
 Brush on 1st coat, let dry & lightly sand.
 Repeat for

 2nd coat.
 Apply 3rd coat.
 Done.

-This is the ONLY product to your on exterior wood doors!
-Find a
+This is the ONLY product to use on your exterior wood doors!

 To obtain a quality painted finish, first use a good quality oil-base